 This is what they look like printed on the icing sheets.

-Using a sharp pair of small scissors, cut the design out.
-It’s easier if you firstly peel away the plastic backing and then cut.
+Step 2: Using a sharp pair of small scissors, cut the design out.
+It is easier if you firstly peel away the plastic backing and then cut.

-To cut straight edges, it’s best to use a guillotine or exacto knife and ruler.
+Step 3: In order to cut straight edges, you should use a guillotine or exacto knife and ruler.
 Scissors will also do the job.

 Applying the roses: